Competing Against Luck is the 2016 story of innovation and customer choice by Clayton M. Christensen that introduces jobs theory.

 Before we discuss Jobs Theory, let’s return to the question of why we “hire” a milkshake.

-Innovators have long known to focus on understanding the customer’s reasons for buying their product or service.
+Innovators have long been known to focus on understanding the customer’s reasons for buying their product or service.
 Consider a consumer who goes to a fast-food restaurant to buy a milkshake.
 When most people think of innovations in the product category of “milkshakes” they will imagine new flavors, ingredients, combinations of flavors, or serving methods.
 Enticing flavors may be a reason to keep buying a product, but they ignore the initial customer buying decision.

 The table below shows additional examples of “milkshake jobs to be done.”
 If you think back to the last time you ordered a milkshake you may be able to add additional hiring “jobs to be done” to this table.